-Much of my early research focused on depression and anxiety in older adults, including depression in Alzheimer disease caregivers, suicidality in older African-Americans, depression and anxiety in older adult psychiatric outpatients, and chronic benzodiazepine use in older primary care patients.
-This work included my master’s thesis, doctoral dissertation, and first National Institute of Mental Health (NIMH) grant.
+Much of Dr. Cook’s early research focused on depression and anxiety in older adults, including depression in Alzheimer disease caregivers, suicidality in older African-Americans, depression and anxiety in older adult psychiatric outpatients, and chronic benzodiazepine use in older primary care patients.
+This work included her master’s thesis, doctoral dissertation, and first National Institute of Mental Health (NIMH) grant.
 This research was important in documenting not only the occurrence of depression and anxiety in these particular populations but also the variables that were uniquely associated with each.

 Cook, Ahrens, & Pearson.
 (1995).
 Attributions and depression in Alzheimer Disease caregivers.